stetson06/stetson06.github.io/_posts/2020-01-30-earthquake-tracking-dashboard-using-tableau.md

 ---

-This is a Tableau Dashboard that tracked global Earthquake activity across a 30-day period (Jul-Aug 2022) - it is interactive, so you can use the slidebar to move the Analysis Date as desired to see what happened on a specific day.
+This is a Tableau Dashboard that tracked global Earthquake activity across a 30-day period (Jul-Aug 2022) - it is interactive, so you can use the slidebar to move the Analysis Date as desired to see what happened on a specific day (just remember to wait a few seconds for the webpage to update with new data).

 <br>
 <iframe seamless frameborder="0" src="https://public.tableau.com/views/EarthquakeDashboard_17603003679420/EarthquakeTracker?:embed=yes&:display_count=yes&:showVizHome=no" width = '1090' height = '900'></iframe>